aineus/aineus/README.md

 ## ⭐ Support

-If you like MyNeos, please consider giving it a star ⭐ to show your support.
+If you like AINeus, please consider giving it a star ⭐ to show your support.